mtryggvason/mtryggvason.github.io/index.md

 Have you ever put your tracked runs on Strave into perspective?
 With Running to Kiev you can.

 ### [Travelling Record](http://travellingrecord.co/)
-Five ownerless records are travelling the world.
+Five ownerless records are travelling the world being passed from dj to dj.